MicrosoftDocs/azure-stack-docs/AKS-Hybrid/azure-rbac-aks-hybrid.md

 To create an AKS hybrid target cluster with Azure RBAC enabled using an SPN:

 1. If you haven't already created an SPN to use with the target cluster, [create the SPN](/cli/azure/create-an-azure-service-principal-azure-cli) now.
-2. Note this is SPN used for creating Azure RBAC enabled AKS hybrid cluster and is meant for one time use.
+2. Note the SPN created is for one time use when creating the cluster and doesn't require managing passwords

 1. Open a PowerShell window on the Azure HCI node or Windows server where you'll deploy the cluster, and run the following command: